-In West Virginia, if you need help understanding your options for coverage under Obamacare or signing up for a plan, you're can get assistance from a trained “navigator” or from a health insurance broker or agent.
+In West Virginia, if you need help understanding your options for coverage under Obamacare or signing up for a plan, you can get assistance from a trained enrollment assister or from a licensed health insurance broker or agent.
 Both are free.

-Talk to a licensed broker.
 To directly connect with a West Virginia insurance broker who can help you evaluate insurance plans and choose a plan that's appropriate for your situation, call 800-943-6832.
-(We receive advertising income from the licensed brokers who offer their services through this telephone number.)
+(We receive advertising income from the licensed brokers who offer services through this telephone number.)

 Talk to HealthCare.gov.
-If you just want information, but not advice about your Obamacare options, you can talk with a telephone support representative at HealthCare.gov.
+If you just want information, not advice, about your Obamacare options, you can talk with a telephone support representative at HealthCare.gov.

 Individuals and families.
 The toll-free number to call for help is 1-800-318-2596.
 If you're hearing impaired, please use the TTY line: 1-855-889-4325.